jidicula/random-standup/README.md

 ## Usage

 1. Get the tool with `go install github.com/jidicula/random-standup@latest` or grab a binary for your OS and arch [here](https://github.com/jidicula/random-standup/releases/latest).
+The full list of supported OS/arch pairs is available [here](https://github.com/jidicula/random-standup/blob/main/.github/workflows/build.yml#L42-L86).

 2. Create a team roster in a TOML file, following the format in `example-roster.toml`: